cfe-lab/gotoh/README.md

   [RVM](https://rvm.io/) on Linux)
 - A C++ compiler

+The "canonical" environment for building this package is the CfE-internal `cfe_ubuntu` Ruby image based on Ubuntu 20.04 (this old version is required to run Ruby 2.2.2).

-With these installed, you should be able to build the extension module with
+In your build environment, you should be able to build the extension module using the `build_gem.bash` script.
+By default this will make a gem with the version number `0.1.0.pre`; set the environment variable `GOTOH_VERSION` before building to assign a proper version number.

+## Manually building the Ruby bindings

+If you want to manually build the bindings, e.g. for testing/debugging/development, copy `/ruby/ext/gotoh/extconf.rb` to the `/alignment/gotoh/` directory and change the `create_makefile('gotoh/gotoh')` line to `create_makefile('gotoh')`;
+then run
 ```
-    ruby extconf.rb
+    ruby extconf.rb  # generates a Makefile and other supporting files
     make
 ```
+which will build `gotoh.so`, which can be `require`d from Ruby.